Physician Assisted Suicide (PAS)

 impliedly criminalizes physicians-assisted suicide."

-the strict constructionist judges on the Court -- Justice Antonin
+the conservative strict constructionist judges on the Court -- Justice Antonin

 Scalia, Justice Clarence Thomas, and Chief Justice John Roberts --